Church of the First Born of the Lamb of God: Heber LeBaron

 On June 27, 1988, the church targeted three names from Ervil's blood atonement list.
 Within the span of a few minutes around 4pm, followers killed four people in three different locations in Texas.
-Ed Martson, Ervil's stepson, was killed in Irving by another stepson, Douglas Barlow.
+Ed Marston, Ervil's stepson, was killed in Irving by another stepson, Douglas Barlow.
 Heber, accompanied by his half-sister and wife Patricia, shot Mark Chynoweth at his appliance repair shop in northern Houston.
 Another brother, Richard, killed Duane Chynoweth and his eight-year-old daughter Jennifer after luring them to an empty house on Rena Street in Houston.

 A few weeks later, Heber and four of his siblings were arrested in Arizona for auto theft.
 Shortly after, Aaron and two others were arrested in Chicago and charged with having false identification.
 Richard eventually pled guilty to his role in the so-called 4 O'Clock murders and agreed to testify against his siblings.
 Heber, Patricia and Barlow were convicted.
 Aaron and Jacqueline Tarsa LeBaron were indicted for helping plan the murders but couldn't be found.

 Six of the younger LeBaron children, aged 12–18, were placed in separate foster homes in Utah.
 Authorities hoped that by separating them and showing them a normal life, the children could be deprogrammed and end the cycle of violence.
 All of the children disappeared from their foster homes on a single night at the end of September 1989.